CampusData/campusdata.github.io/readme.md

 ###Problems we are trying to solve
 1. Poeple don't know they can make an impact
-2. People don't know others are thinkoing about this issue
+2. People don't know others are thinking about this issue
-	- Students (Cheif focus)
+	- Students (Chief focus)
-	- Universtiy Administrators
+	- University Administrators
 3. Students aren't aware of the OpenData efforts happening at their schools

 ###Ways to join the community